 The Secret of Roan Inish

 This is a beautiful movie from 2000 directed by John Sayles.
 It’s another movie with the mythic theme of the selkie.
 A young girl, Fiona, discovers that her ancestor may have married a selkie, at least that’s how the stories in the Irish village of Donegal go.
 She lost her baby brother when the ocean carried his cradle away.
 Can he now be found among the seals?
 Fiona must find out.
 This movie is rated PG and good for older kids.
-Rent on Amazon for $2.99 or order on DVD though Amazon for only $4.99.
+It’s unfortunately hard to find, but add it to your watch list on Amazon Prime.
+The DVD can be ordered on Amazon, but unfortunately it’s $50 because it’s a rare find.
+Hopefully this one will get a well-deserved re-release soon.

 A Very Unlucky Leprechaun

 This very popular family film for St. Patty’s Day is unfortunately a little hard to find.
-I was able to locate DVD copies available for just over $10 at Movies Unlimited (not bad).
 A young girl named Molly must save her new home, aptly called Misfortune Mansion, with the help of a leprechaun.
 Check your local library or record store that sells DVDs, or if you have a video store close to you like me, see if they have it.

 The Magical Legend of the Leprechauns

 This fantasy movie from 2000 starring Randy Quaid and Whoopie Goldberg is reported to be enchanting.
-Unfortunately, it is also a little harder to get…but not that hard.
-The affordable DVD (less than $6) can be ordered on Amazon.
+Unfortunately, it is also a little harder to get.
+The DVD can be ordered on Amazon but it’s very expensive (about $50).
 The film is not rated.
 Walmart.com also has it.

 The Last Leprechaun

 The Last Leprechaun is a tale of siblings who find themselves in Ireland.
 They must foil their future stepmother’s plans to destroy the Leprechan king.
-Rated G and streaming on Amazon Prime for free, the movie received mixed reviews by viewers.
-Overall the consensus is that, while the acting is not great, the movie is fine for young kids.
+Rated G, the overall the consensus is that, while the acting is not great, the movie is fine for young kids.
+Available for streaming on Amazon Prime.

 Dwegons and Leprechauns

 What would you do if you moved into a house that protected a magical world of leprechauns?
 A family finds themselves in this predicament in Dwegons and Leprechauns.
-The film is rated PG and received mixed reviews on Netflix, where it’s available for streaming, particularly regarding the somewhat intense death of a major character.
+The film is rated PG and received mixed reviews on Netflix, where it used to be available for streaming, particularly regarding the somewhat intense death of a major character.
 My recommendation to parents is to preview this one at least in part to make sure its right for your family.
+The film is now available on Amazon Prime for streaming.

 Darby O’Gill and the Little People